Vote in a Midterm Primary Election this spring or summer – check out our Education Guide to learn more!

 Become an Ambassador

-NU Votes is seeking motivated undergraduate and graduate students to serve as NU Votes Ambassadors for the 2022 Midterm Elections.
-Engage in this meaningful, hands-on opportunity to contribute to the political process, and build experience and skills in political organizing and voter engagement.
+NU Votes is seeking motivated undergraduate and graduate students to serve as NU Votes Ambassadors for the 2026 Midterm Election, to support nonpartisan voter registration, education, and turnout efforts.
+Engage in this meaningful, hands-on opportunity to develop leadership, marketing, and organizing skills, while contributing to the most important part of the democratic political process.

-On November 8, 2022, voters will choose every member of the US House of Representatives, one-third of US Senators, more than two-thirds of state governors, and the vast majority of state legislators, in addition to countless other state and local officials.
-You have the opportunity to influence systems of power and make an impact on issues you care about, by voting in Illinois or in your home state, and by educating and motivating other students to vote.
+On November 3, 2026, voters will choose every member of the U.S. House of Representatives, one third of U.S. Senators, more than two thirds of state governors, and the vast majority of state legislators, in addition to countless other state and local officials.
+You have the opportunity to influence systems of power and make an impact on issues you care about, not only by voting yourself but by mobilizing other students to vote.

-Northwestern has recorded award-winning voter turnout in past years, and more than doubled our voter turnout in the 2018 midterm elections.
-Become an NU Votes Ambassador to help us break more records in 2022, and empower your peers to make their voices heard!
+Northwestern has recorded award-winning voter turnout in past years.
+Become an NU Votes Ambassador to help us break more records in 2026, and empower your peers to make their voices heard!

 Responsibilities

-• Participate in NU Votes Ambassador training prior to the start of classes, as well as periodic check-in meetings throughout Fall Quarter
+• Participate in NU Votes Ambassador training prior to the start of classes, as well as biweekly check-in meetings throughout Fall Quarter

 • Volunteer approximately 2–4 hours/week from mid-September through early November

-• Present information about the election in classes, student group meetings, events, etc.
+• Present information about the election in classes, student group meetings, and events

 • Initiate 1-on-1 conversations with your peers about registering and voting